MicrosoftDocs/azure-devops-docs/docs/search/code/advanced-search.md

 narrow your search to fewer projects and repositories.
 If there is more than a few projects or repositories, use the **Show more** link to see them all.

-Code Search can index multiple branches in a Git repository - by default it indexes files in only the default branch of your Git repositories (usually this is the **master** branch).
+In VSTS, Code Search can index multiple branches in a Git repository - by default it indexes files in only the default branch of your Git repositories (usually this is the **master** branch).
 Specify up to five additional branches for each repository that you want Code Search to index in the **Options** section of the **Version Control** tab in the **Settings** page.
+This capability is planned for future releases of TFS.

 ![Opening the Version Control settings page](_img/advanced-search/version-control.png)